ShaneMcKeon/lncd_dataclub/README.md

 ## Adding files to the repo

-Want to upload code or files to the repo so others can access it?
-Add the files to your lncd_dataclub directory (local clone) and then send them to the "remote" repo for everyone to access
+Want to upload code or files to the repo so others can access them?
+Put the files in your lncd_dataclub directory (local clone) and then send them to the "remote" repo for everyone to access.

 ```
 mv my_elegant_code.sh lncd_dataclub/code_review #lets get the files you want to share into your local clone